gabrielpsp/Rom-Inspector-pak/README.md

 ⚠️ Beta Notes

-This is a beta release and may contain bugs — please test on a backup SD card first!
+This is a beta release and may contain bugs, so please test on a backup SD card first!

 ROM size thresholds and expected cover resolutions are predefined but can be adjusted.